opsschool/curriculum/loadbalancing_101.rst

 Apache has the ability to load balance using ``mod_proxy_balancer``, and ``mod_jk``.

-Mod_poxy_balancer is purpose-built load balancing solution.
+Mod_proxy_balancer is purpose-built load balancing solution.
 It supports the HTTP, FTP, and AJP protocols.
 There is basic support for sessions stickiness's, weighted round-robin, and can remove unhealthy backends from the balancing pool.
 It lacks support for customizable health checks, other TCP protocols.
 Support for AJP is provided by ``mod_proxy_ajp`` and support